teamneusta/converter-bundle/docs/usage.md

 #### Mapping properties

-If you just want to map a single property from the source to the target without transforming it in between, you don't need to write a custom populator for this, as this bundle already contains the `MappedPropertyPopulator` for this use case.
+If you just want to map a single property from the source to the target without transforming it in between, you don't need to write a custom populator for this, as this bundle already contains the `PropertyMappingPopulator` for this use case.

 You can use it in your converter config via the `properties` keyword: